 Salamanca Place and Wrest Point

-The final leg of our trip takes us past Salamanca Place, home to the famous Saturday markets, Battery Point and the beautiful St Georges Church.
+The final leg of our Hobart hop on hop off sightseeing tour takes us past Salamanca Place, home to the famous Saturday markets, Battery Point and the beautiful St Georges Church.
 We catch a glimpse of Arthurs Circus – a collection of original cottages.
 It’s an area history buffs will want to appreciate on foot.

-If you are travelling around Tasmania and have a few days in Hobart make sure you hop on the bus and see what Hobart has to offer.
+If you are travelling around Tasmania and have a few days in Hobart make sure you hop on the bus tour and see what Hobart city has to offer.